Webperf-se/webperf_core/README.md

-# webperf_core
+# Webperf Core
-Minimalistic client mainly running on PythonAnywhere.com
+Minimalistic client mainly running on PythonAnywhere.com, accessing different websites, or web-APIs, and scraping them.

 ## Dependencies
 Not found in the standard lib: